 You should quit smoking before a tummy tuck.
 Nicotine impedes healing.
 It can result in wound splitting (dehiscence) and delay recovery.2 Dr. Beldholm recommends that patients stop using nicotine at least four weeks before and after surgery.

 Nicotine replacement therapy such as the patch or nicotine gum should not be used.
 The same goes for e-cigarettes containing nicotine.
-Quitting cold turkey is one option, but that is not always easy.
+Quitting cold turkey is one option, but that is not always.
 Certain prescription medications may be used to curb your nicotine craving.
 Clear all medications and supplements with your surgeon first.
 Another option to consider is e-cigarettes with zero-nicotine liquid.

 Stop or adjust medications